luminovang/documentation/commands/novakit.md

 ***

-### App Key
+#### Application Cryptic Key

-To generate your application encryption key use the below command.
+To generate your application encryption and decryption key use the below command.

 ```bash
 php novakit generate:key